MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands-cpp.md

         WindowsXamlManager winxamlmanager = WindowsXamlManager::InitializeForCurrentThread();

         // This DesktopWindowXamlSource is the object that enables a non-UWP desktop application
-        // to host UWP controls in any UI element that is associated with a window handle (HWND).
+        // to host WinRT XAML controls in any UI element that is associated with a window handle (HWND).
         DesktopWindowXamlSource desktopSource;

         // Get handle to the core window.